Robin Hood: Early references

-The oldest references to Robin Hood are not historical records, or even ballads recounting his exploits, but hints and allusions found in various works.
-From 1261 onward, the names "Robinhood", "Robehod", or "Robbehod" occur in the rolls of several English Justices as nicknames or descriptions of malefactors.
+The oldest references to Robin Hood are not historical records or even ballads recounting his exploits, but hints and allusions found in various works.
+From 1261 onward, the names "Robinhood", "Robehod", or "Robbehod" occur in the rolls of several English justices as nicknames or descriptions of malefactors.
 The majority of these references date from the late 13th century.
 Between 1261 and 1300, there are at least eight references to "Rabunhod" in various regions across England, from Berkshire in the south to York in the north.

-Leaving aside the reference to the "rhymes" of Robin Hood in Piers Plowman in the 1370s, and the scattered mentions of his "tales and songs" in various religious tracts dating to the early 15th century, the first mention of a quasi-historical Robin Hood is given in Andrew of Wyntoun's Orygynale Chronicle, written in about 1420.
+Leaving aside the reference to the "rhymes" of Robin Hood in the poem Piers Plowman in the 1370s, and the scattered mentions of his "tales and songs" in various religious tracts dating to the early 15th century, the first mention of a quasi-historical Robin Hood is given in Andrew of Wyntoun's Orygynale Chronicle, written in about 1420.
 The following lines occur with little contextualisation under the year 1283:

 In a petition presented to Parliament in 1439, the name is used to describe an itinerant felon.
 The petition cites one Piers Venables of Aston, Derbyshire, "who having no liflode, ne sufficeante of goodes, gadered and assembled unto him many misdoers, beynge of his clothynge, and, in manere of insurrection, wente into the wodes in that countrie, like as it hadde be Robyn Hude and his meyne."

-The next historical description of Robin Hood is a statement in the Scotichronicon, composed by John of Fordun between 1377 and 1384, and revised by Walter Bower in about 1440.
+The next historical description of Robin Hood is a statement in the Scotichronicon, composed by John of Fordun between 1377 and 1384 and revised by Walter Bower in about 1440.
 Among Bower's many interpolations is a passage that directly refers to Robin.
 It is inserted after Fordun's account of the defeat of Simon de Montfort and the punishment of his adherents, and is entered under the year 1266 in Bower's account.
 Robin is represented as a fighter for de Montfort's cause.
 This was in fact true of the historical outlaw of Sherwood Forest Roger Godberd, whose points of similarity to the Robin Hood of the ballads have often been noted.

 Then arose the famous murderer, Robert Hood, as well as Little John, together with their accomplices from among the disinherited, whom the foolish populace are so inordinately fond of celebrating both in tragedies and comedies, and about whom they are delighted to hear the jesters and minstrels sing above all other ballads.